supposedly/nutshell/README.md

 ```

 #### n - m ("Subtraction")
 Acts as a difference operation does between two sets.
+Has the lowest precedence.
 ```rb
 # Nutshell
 a = (1, 2, 3, 1) - 1    # variable 'minus' cellstate (removes the cellstate from the variable)